About Psychiatry & Clinicians

 Psychiatric nurse practitioners, for example, are advanced-practice nurses (APRN) who may prescribe medication and provide follow-up care, and many offer thoughtful, effective treatment within their scope of practice.

-all care is provided directly by physicians—medical doctors with residency training in psychiatry.
+At Northeast Texas Psychiatry, all care is provided directly by physicians, medical doctors with residency training in psychiatry.
 This ensures that evaluations and medication management are overseen by clinicians with comprehensive medical training, which is particularly valuable when symptoms or treatments may intersect with other health conditions.

 Psychiatric nurse practitioners (PMHNPs) are advanced-practice nurses with graduate-level training in psychiatric care.
 Their programs include specialized coursework and typically several hundred hours of supervised clinical experience.
 Many provide thoughtful, capable care within their scope of practice.
-Their total supervised psychiatric training, however, is generally about
+Their total supervised psychiatric training, however, is generally about 10 to 20 times less than that of a psychiatrist.

 Approximate Training Comparison:

-15 to 20 times more psychiatry-specific training than psychiatric nurse practitioners.
+In other words, psychiatrists complete over 10 times more total supervised clinical training and 15 to 20 times more psychiatry-specific training than psychiatric nurse practitioners.
 Both play important roles in mental health care, but physicians bring a deeper medical foundation that becomes critical when psychiatric, medical, and neurological factors overlap.
-At Northeast Texas Psychiatry,
+At Northeast Texas Psychiatry, all care is provided directly by physicians, ensuring that each evaluation and treatment plan benefits from comprehensive medical expertise.

 Texas Laws & Regulation